jon-appleby/customer_revenue_analytics/README.md

 ## Potential future enhancements
 - **Orchestration**: Dagster or Airflow to schedule ingestion and `dbt build`
-- **Incremental materialization**: Instead of a full rebuild, in production the data would move to an incremental merge strategy
 - **Freshness monitoring**: Add checks for freshness in dbt, so stale data is caught

 ---